How we handle your personal data

 Vale of White Horse District Council has no way of knowing if any person providing information through this site is who they say they are.
 Vale of White Horse District Council will assume all information is genuine and cannot be held responsible for any action taken as a result on relying it.
 If you have any reason to think someone has provided information to Vale of White Horse District Council using your identity please let us know and we will correct or delete the information.
 You have the right to request us to remove personal data from our website at any time.
 To do so, please contact us.

-Should you have any concern regarding collection, processing, storage or disclosure of information submitted via this website please contact South Oxfordshire District Council.
+Should you have any concern regarding collection, processing, storage or disclosure of information submitted via this website please contact Vale of White Horse District Council.
 You have the right to ask for a copy of the personal information or data Vale of White Horse District Council holds about you.
 You will be asked to confirm your identity and pay a fee, currently £10.
 If the information we hold about you is wrong you have the right to ask us to correct it.

 Council's use of personal data

 Vale of White Horse District Council is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+It may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.

-If you would like further information on data matching at Vale of White Horse District Council please contact us.
+If you would like more information on data matching at Vale of White Horse District Council please contact us.

 The website may include bulletin boards, discussion groups and other public areas that allow feedback to Vale of White Horse District Council and interaction between users.
 Vale of White Horse District Council does not control the information posted to these areas but it does expect contributors to comply with the following rules and also to any additional rules that may be introduced for a particular forum (the need to register for instance)